pombredanne/AjguDB/README.rst

 - transaction-less
 - LGPLv2.1 or later

-AjguDB wants to be a fast graph database for python to help your during your exploration.
+AjguDB wants to be a fast enough graph database for exploring connected data in python.

 ChangeLog
 =========